Skip to content

 Advantages of RBACX

-RBACX brings together role-based and attribute-based access control.
-You can start with simple role checks and add attribute-based conditions later—without changing libraries or architecture.
-Many alternatives focus either on roles (e.g., Flask-RBAC, Casbin in its simplest use) or attributes (e.g., Oso, rules), whereas RBACX supports both approaches from the start.
+RBACX brings together role-based, attribute-based, and relationship-based access control (ReBAC).
+You can start with simple role checks and add attribute- or relationship-based conditions later—without changing libraries or architecture.
+Many alternatives focus either on roles (e.g., Flask-RBAC, Casbin in its simplest use) or a dedicated DSL (e.g., Oso), whereas RBACX supports RBAC + ABAC + ReBAC in one engine.
+ReBAC can leverage external relationship stores such as SpiceDB or OpenFGA when configured.

 {"==": [ {"attr": "resource.owner"}, {"attr": "subject.id"} ]}

-RBACX decisions expose not only Permit/Deny but also why (e.g., reason, rule_id) and can include obligations (e.g., require MFA).
-Explainability aids debugging and audits.
-Competing libraries may not offer obligations in their open-source variants or return only a boolean decision.
+• Explainability, obligations, and ReBAC RBACX decisions expose not only Permit/Deny but also why (e.g., reason, rule_id) and can include obligations (e.g., require MFA).
+With ReBAC enabled, the engine can consult a relationship store (e.g., SpiceDB/OpenFGA) through a RelationshipChecker port.

 Verdict

-RBACX delivers RBAC+ABAC with a declarative JSON policy model, secure defaults, combining algorithms, hot reload, explainable decisions, and ready-to-use adapters for major Python web frameworks.
+RBACX delivers RBAC + ABAC + ReBAC with a declarative JSON policy model, secure defaults, combining algorithms, hot reload, explainable decisions, and ready-to-use adapters for major Python web frameworks.
 It’s a pragmatic choice for teams that want fine-grained, auditable authorization without adopting a new policy language.
+For systems that store permissions as relationships (Google Zanzibar–style), RBACX can delegate checks to proven backends like SpiceDB or OpenFGA.

 Disclaimer: This page reflects the library author’s perspective.
 For projects that require 100% reliability proven by years of production use, the choice may lean toward more mature and widely adopted solutions.